clayne/circa/doc/seq.md

 ## Sequences

-Sequences fundamental "dynamic array" type Circa offers, inspired by the data structures of the same name from Nim.
+Sequences are the fundamental "dynamic array" type Circa offers, inspired by the data structures of the same name from Nim.

 ### Types